 Located in central Manila, there is one university that has recently hosted a special graduation ceremony.
 This wasn’t just an average ceremony held each year honoring the graduating classes.
-This was to honor a soul that had touched hundreds, if not thousands of lives at the school.
+This was to honor Archer, a soul that had touched hundreds, if not thousands of lives at the school.
 One of the many to be found wandering the grounds on the Manila campus of De La Salle University.
 As the crowd cheered for the honoree, he proudly observed his loving fans.
 Soaking in the adoration, he briefly paused to groom his fur in preparation for the camera.
 After all, it was their campus cat mascot graduating!

-The celebration was for university mascot Archer the cat.
+Yes, the celebration was for university mascot Archer the cat.

 Born in 2013, the stray ginger boy Archer has been known by many names throughout the years.
 No matter what he was called, he could regularly be found lounging near the campus’s North Gate.